Julia Caldwell Frazier: Personal life and legacy

 Caldwell married fellow teacher Charles Wales Wellington (W. W.) Frazier in 1908.
 She helped to raise her husband's three children, was close to her niece, teacher Dollie Alice Caldwell, and escorted Miss Caldwell down the aisle at her wedding in 1920; she also hosted the wedding reception in her home.
-Julia Caldwell Frazier was widowed in February 1912, and died in May 1929.
+Julia Caldwell Frazier was widowed in February 1912, and died on March 26, 1929.

 Dallas's Julia C. Frazier Elementary School was named for her in 1930.
 Frazier Hall, a women's dormitory at Howard University, was also named in her memory.
 In 1942 a public housing project in Dallas was named Frazier Courts after her.

 In 1961, Sue Bailey Thurman shared her collection of dolls with Ebony magazine, including one made by Meta Vaux Warrick Fuller in Frazier's likeness.
 In 2018, Julia C. Frazier Elementary School was renamed Frazier House, and became a social service center.